 Over the following weeks, and now months (8 months since my initial appointment with Dr. Hanscom), I’ve read and tried to follow the therapies prescribed by several additional books that have helped understand the cause of my pain…and the pain has been in total remission for about two months now.
 I’m even jogging again!
 Of course, there have been ebbs and flows of increased and decreased pain, but the trend is definitely decreasing.
 (I’m keeping a “pain journal” where I record a daily pain level, and activities that might impact the pain.)

-My hope is that this short history of my struggles with chronic pain will motivate potential back surgery patients to at least consider the MBS alternative to surgery.
+My hope is that this short history of my struggles with chronic pain will motivate potential back surgery patients to at least consider a self-directed structured approach as an alternative to surgery.

 My initial position was,” I’m in pain, YOU fix it!”—a passive approach.
-The MBS concept is that I CAN FIX THIS MYSELF!
+The effective concept is that I CAN FIX THIS MYSELF!

 We now know that although “stress” is linked to pain, the more accurate description would be that any mental or physical threat simulates the body to secrete hormones that increase your chances of survival and your whole body goes into a hyper-vigilant state.
 It is a necessary survival response.
 When these levels of stress chemical sustained, they wreak havoc with your body.
 There are many illnesses, symptoms and diseases that result, including early death.
 One of the effects is markedly increasing the speed of nerve conduction, so you will feel more pain.
 (2) As you learn the techniques to regulate your body’s chemistry, many symptoms resolve, including pain – even in the presence of “surgical” lesions.

 Making your final decision about spine surgery will be outlined in my book, Do Really Need Spine Surgery?
 Take Control with Advice from a Surgeon.
 All the factors affecting your choice are organized around a “Treatment Grid” to help you heal, with or without surgery.
 Make the correct choice.